What your commitments are

 Read about what you need to tell us.

-Mutual obligation requirements are tasks and activities you agree to while getting certain payments from us.
+Mutual obligation requirements are tasks and activities you agree to do while getting certain payments from us.
+Penalties apply if you don’t meet them.

 ParentsNext connects you to local support services to help you with your study and work goals.